Research

 “When Export Controls Backfire: Evidence from 2019 Korea-Japan Trade Dispute” [PDF]

-Can export controls backfire, leading to an increase in productivity and exports in the targeted country?
-I use Korea's response to the 2019 Korea-Japan trade dispute to answer this question.
+I show that export controls can "backfire," increasing productivity and exports in the target country.
+This productivity response mitigates the negative welfare effect in the target country and exacerbates it in the imposing country.
+I leverage Korea's response to the 2019 Korea-Japan Trade Dispute.
 In 2019, Japan announced export controls on South Korea for national strategic items, leaving enforcement up to Japanese officials.
 Although no export restrictions were imposed in practice, the potential risk alone triggered substantial changes in Korea's imports and exports.
 Imports from Japan declined significantly, irrespective of whether items were subject to the announcement.
 However, imports from Japan decreased disproportionately in sectors where Japan had been the primary supplier, and Korean producers' revenue also increased in these sectors, suggesting import substitution.
 Notably, Korea's exports expanded more in these sectors while prices declined, suggesting increased productivity.
-Motivated by these empirical findings, I structurally estimate the strength of scale economies in Korea and in other countries that substituted for Japan.
-The results support the presence of large scale economies, suggesting that export-control induced positive shocks to domestic demand increased productivity, which in turn boosted exports.
+Motivated by these empirical findings, I structurally estimate the strength of scale economies in Korea (and elsewhere), finding their significant magnitude.
+Quantitatively, I show that the presence of scale economies mitigates the negative welfare effect of the export controls in Korea and exacerbates it in Japan.

 “Responding to Semiconductor Supply Chain Disruptions: Evidence from South Korea” [PDF]